Top 10 Blogs Insurance Agents Should Be Following

 Mega Agency Marketing shows independent insurance agencies like yours how to stand out from the herd and get more leads and quotes.
 They give recommendations on how to use testimonials to generate new leads, how to create a marketing plan, how to sell additional policies to current clients, and much more.

-GROW Program has a blog that is actually dedicated to independent agencies like yours.
+Agency Intelligence has a blog that is actually dedicated to independent agencies like yours.
 Their focus is on growing your business through advertising, marketing, and branding strategies.
 In the age of online advertising and digital sales, it’s more important than ever to stay on top of changing tech marketing strategies.

 Chris Paradiso operates this blog.
 Just like Carrie Reynolds of Insurance Goddess, Chris is the owner of his own insurance agency.
 With his blog, he offers a unique industry-perspective on using online advertising and social media to create a highly successful independent insurance agency in the digital age.